-Student Name (Last) 800 (First)

-Student ID# Email

-Major/Degree GPA

-□ I am requesting credits of internship "waiver" for related work experience be granted toward the internship requirement (6 credit max.) and understand that I will need to be registered for these credits.
-Student must submit a written report of their prior learning experience.

-□ I am requesting credits of partial internship, which I will need to be registered for and need to have completed the required ILA.

-□ The remainder of the internship will be completed by substituting credits of course(s) listed below.

-□ I am requesting a substitution of course work for my internship.

-Approval for course substitution for part of the internship must be completed by mid-term in the semester preceding the internship.

-For requests of course substitutions for partial credits and for course work only, complete the section below.

-Fall Course(s) Spring Course(s) Summer Course(s)

-·

-, · · · · · · · · · · · · · · · · · · ·

-7

-3

-· qa
+Student Name (Last) (First) 800 (11150) Student ID# Email Major/Degree GF 'A ☐ I am requestingtoward the internship requ these credits.
+Student must irement (6 credit r submit a written nax.) and understand report of their prior l I that I will need to be a learning experience. registered for \square I am requesting c to have completed the requ - ternship, which I will l need to be registered for and need \square The remainder of the in below. ternship will be co ompleted by substitut ting credits of co urse(s) listed ☐ I am requesting a substi tution of course w vork for my internshi p.
+Approval for course substi semester preceding the int ernship.
+For requests of course subsection below. stitutions for part ial credits and for co urse work only, comp lete the Fall Course(s) Spring Course(s) Summer Course(s) -